ComplexityBiosystems/STELLA/README.md

 The directory "python" contains jupyter notebooks that allow to run STELLA in python.
 The directory also contains a notebook used to validate the software through F-1 scores.

-The directory data contains all the data needed to reproduce the results in the paper.
+The directory data contains all the data needed to run the codes and reproduce the results in the paper.